Cecilia247/Introduction-to-Scientific-Machine-Learning/README.md

 Uncertainty analysis covers a wider realm than dam safety and coastal design.
 Statistics and probability are applied to various disciplines, including engineering, physics, biology, meteorology, astronomy, social sciences, and others.
 I hope you have fun with these.
 Homework 6 was the most entertaining; one of the tasks was mapping a cluster of stars.

 Please look at the followers for references from professors and class information.
+The homework they have now may be slightly different.